Breast cancer care in Kansas City

 Treatments for breast cancer

 Not everyone receives the same treatment for breast cancer.
 Your care will be built around your genetic makeup, tumor location, breast size and other medical factors.
-We provide a wide range of services, so every person can receive the personalized support they need.
+We provide many services, so you can receive the personalized support you need.
 Our treatments include:

-• Scalp-cooling treatment (helps prevent hair loss associated with chemotherapy treatment)
+- Scalp-cooling treatment that helps prevent hair loss associated with chemotherapy treatment

-• Radiation technology that adjusts beams to remain on a tumor as a patient breathes
+- Radiation technology that adjusts beams to remain on a tumor as you breathes

-• Tumor profiling (personalized medicine that customizes the treatment strategy based on a patient's unique genetic profile)
+- Tumor profiling — Personalized medicine that customizes the treatment strategy based on your unique genetic profile

 Breast cancer surgery